guilhermeparreira/my-vscode-settings/README.md

-# my-vscode-settings
+# my-personal-settings

-This repository stores all my personal vscode preferences.
+This repository stores all my personal preferences.
 I use it to have both shortcuts in my personal and professional laptops.

+## vs-code

 Both PCs cloned these repositories and have a symbolic link from the repo to the User Settings in Vscode.